Adrian Schrinner

-Adrian Jurgen Schrinner (born 1977) is the current Lord Mayor of Brisbane.
+Adrian Jurgen Schrinner (born 1977) is an Australian politician who has served as the 17th Lord Mayor of Brisbane since 2019.
 He was first elected as the Councillor for Chandler Ward in 2005 and became a member of Civic Cabinet three years later.
 Schrinner became Deputy Mayor in 2011, and succeeded Graham Quirk as Lord Mayor in 2019, following his retirement from the council.

-Prior to his entry into politics, Schrinner worked in his family’s small cleaning business and was in the Royal Australian Air Force from 1995 to 1997.
+Prior to his entry into politics, Schrinner worked in his family's small cleaning business and was in the Royal Australian Air Force from 1995 to 1997.

-Schrinner has advocated for Federal and State Government investment in road and transport infrastructure, a new Queensland trial of Daylight Saving Time and the opening of the Federal Government’s empty Pinkenba Quarantine Facility for emergency accommodation during the Queensland housing crisis.
+Schrinner has advocated for Federal and State Government investment in road and transport infrastructure, a new Queensland trial of Daylight Saving Time and the opening of the Federal Government's empty Pinkenba Quarantine Facility for emergency accommodation during the Queensland housing crisis.

 Political career

 Schrinner was elected as the Councillor for Chandler Ward in the 2005 by-election when the previous councillor Michael Caltabiano was elected to state parliament.
 In 2008, he was promoted to Civic Cabinet as the Chairman of the Finance and Administration Committee.
 This committee was later expanded to become the Finance, Administration and Economic Development Committee.

 Following the resignation of Campbell Newman as Lord Mayor in March 2011, the Council appointed Deputy Mayor Graham Quirk to the role of Lord Mayor.
-At the same meeting, Schrinner became the youngest Deputy Mayor in Brisbane’s history.
+At the same meeting, Schrinner became the youngest Deputy Mayor in Brisbane's history.
 While Deputy Mayor, Schrinner oversaw major projects such as the $1.5 billion Legacy Way Tunnel; open level crossing eliminations at Bald Hills and Geebung; reconstruction of the New Farm Riverwalk following the 2011 Queensland flood; a major reform of car parking management across the city, including the introduction of free 15-minute parking and the delivery of the 'Brisbane Metro' banana-bus project.

-Schrinner succeeded Graham Quirk as Lord Mayor following Quirk’s resignation in 2019.
+Schrinner succeeded Graham Quirk as Lord Mayor following Quirk's resignation in 2019.

 Mayor of Brisbane

-In his inaugural speech as Lord Mayor, Schrinner announced the city’s biggest investment in parks and green space and promised to make "the Brisbane of tomorrow even better than the Brisbane of today."
+In his inaugural speech as Lord Mayor, Schrinner announced the city's biggest investment in parks and green space and promised to make "the Brisbane of tomorrow even better than the Brisbane of today."

-His first commitments as Lord Mayor included the construction of new green bridges and the city’s biggest investment in parks and green space.
+His first commitments as Lord Mayor included the construction of new green bridges and the city's biggest investment in parks and green space.